Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 miniature english bulldog

-Image Credit: AlainAudet, Pixabay
+Image By: AlainAudet, Pixabay

 Common Health Concerns

 One of the biggest differences between the Miniature and the full size is health concerns.
 Miniatures have a long list of potential health problems.
-The most common are ventricular septal defect, aortic stenosis, dermatological issues, and generalized demodicosis.
+The most common are ventricular septal defects, aortic stenosis, dermatological issues, and generalized demodicosis.
 Their life span can be up to 12 years if they are cared for appropriately.

 Exercise Requirements